AndreaR2D/Nashville_Housing/README.md

 > Corporation are defined by : LLC; TRUST; GP; INC; TRUSTEE; TRUSTS; TRUST; IRA; INCORPORATED; DREAMINC; LANDTRUST; PLLC.
 If they have one of this attribute in their name, I assume they are Corpo.

+Add a Land Category column

+> Categorize Land by category: Home; Commercial; Public; Religious;

 Normalize names

-> Some Land Use names were written differently but mean the same.
+> Some Land Use names were written differently but had the same meaning.

-## Data Visualization
+## Data Visualization (WIP)

 Viz made with PowerBI